mrharmonies/hashpling/README.md

 ![](https://drive.google.com/uc?id=1mayTKWP1ytebl8T2tfk-WzzHWMEPXsQs)

 # compiling
 Hashpling only use standard C library (stdio.h, stdlib.h and string.h).
 Change directory to "src" folder and just do standard compilation using your C compiler eg, **'gcc -w -o hp.exe hashpling.c'**.
-This compilation will produce **one self-contained (no dependency)** and **portable executable**.
+This compilation will produce **one self-contained** executable.
+The executable requires **no dependency**, so its very portable.
 As for now, I'm able to compile hashpling on **Windows, DOS, macOS and Ubuntu**.

 # binaries
 I recommend compiling hashpling from source.
 Compiling hashpling from source is easy if you already have C compiler installed in your system (see "compiling" part above).
 However you can download precompiled binaries (**unmaintained**) here: